BiGCAT-UM/Transcriptomics_Metabolomics_Analysis/transcriptomics_analysis/4-create_heatmap/heatMap.md

 UC.ileum.f  <- UC.ileum.f [,c(2,6)]
 UC.rectum.f <- UC.rectum.f [,c(2,6)]

-#first 20 max value of p.adjust pathways for each comparison
+#first 20 enriched pathways that has minimum p.adjust values (more significant) for each comparison were selected to be visualization
-#for uc ileum we can not apply row filtering since it has only one enriched pathway
+#for UC ileum we can not apply row filtering since it has only one enriched pathway
 #merge CD pathways
 all.pathways.1 <- merge(CD.ileum.f[c(1:20),], CD.rectum.f[c(1:20),],by.x="Description", by.y="Description",sort = TRUE, all.x = TRUE, all.y = TRUE)
 #merge UC pathways